 Markets are getting more dynamic which requires more advanced forecasting techniques.
 Traditional forecasting models use historical data to generate predictions and therefore are not picking up on events that change the market.
-When integrating market drivers in statistical models, for example price development of feed stocks we can model the dynamics of the market better.
+When integrating market drivers in statistical models, for example, price development of feedstocks we can model the dynamics of the market better.

-This project was carried out for Rockwool, the world leading producer of stone wool-based insulation materials and applications.
-The company had a long-term demand planning process, which was characterized by an inaccurate forecast, difficulties in translating market indicators to specific company market developments and no possibilities to generate fact-based demand scenarios.
+This project was carried out for Rockwool, the world’s leading producer of stone wool-based insulation materials and applications.
+The company had a long-term demand planning process, which was characterized by an inaccurate forecast, difficulties in translating market indicators to specific company market developments, and no possibility to generate fact-based demand scenarios.

 The challenge in long-term forecasting is to find the relevant drivers that predict market changes and development.
 First, we organized a workshop session with the relevant stakeholders to determine potential leading market drivers.
-We then collected and cleaned the data and organized a second workshop to agree on a short-list of indicators.
-Next, we set up the statistical forecasting model including the market drivers and we developed a modeling tool specific for the company.
+We then collected and cleaned the data and organized a second workshop to agree on a short list of indicators.
+Next, we set up the statistical forecasting model including the market drivers and we developed a modeling tool specific to the company.
 We handed over this tool and trained the users.

 Our model supports Rockwool in understanding the market (five quarters into the future).
 The company changed from ‘gut feeling’ to fact-based forecasting with the possibility to create and evaluate different demand scenarios.
 This provides an excellent starting point in the budget discussions and the corresponding marketing approach.